schmoesta/lambdarama/README.md

    - `AWS_ACCOUNT_ID`: your AWS account ID.
    - `AWS_REGION`: the AWS region where your ECR repository is deployed.
    - `AWS_IAM_ROLE`: the IAM role to assume for pushing the image to ECR.

+### 🙅‍♂️ Known Limitations

+While the experience of using hatch has been very positive in most ways, it also comes with some drawbacks.
+There is still [no official support for lockfiles](https://hatch.pypa.io/1.12/meta/faq/#libraries-vs-applications), which is an important prerequisite for application development.
+The workaround for the moment is using the [pip-compile-plugin](https://github.com/juftin/hatch-pip-compile), which works well enough.
+Have a look at their documentation for how to use it, e.g. to [upgrade dependencies](https://github.com/juftin/hatch-pip-compile/blob/main/docs/upgrading.md).

 ## 🫶 Contributing